Constitution Review: States frustrating exercise, says Omo-Agege

-The Deputy President of the Senate, Ovie Omo-Agege, Tuesday, accused the State Houses of Assembly of frustrating the ongoing Constitution amendment exercise.
+The Deputy President of the Senate, Ovie Omo-Agege, yesterday, accused State Houses of Assembly of frustrating the ongoing Constitution amendment exercise.

 Omo-Agege, who stated this while addressing a press conference at the National Assembly Complex, Abuja, said that the development was unfortunate, given that the constitution required State Assemblies to make input to the amendment before it could pass into law.